herrera-luis/gremlin-example-with-docker/Readme.md

 When you will have running this 3 containers in your machine you can run the attack in the web GUI of Gremlin

+NOTE: You need to export the environment variables: GREMLIN_TEAM_ID and GREMLIN_TEAM_SECRET of your user.
+You can found this data in: Company Settings > Select the default user created